Pig farming business in Nigeria: Make 500k to a million monthly

 pigpen

-Or possibly if you find a place with a constructed pen, you can take it for lease or buy the land and the pen if is for sale.
+Alternatively, if you come across a location with a pre-constructed pen, you may choose to lease it or purchase both the land and the existing pen if it is available for sale.

 piglets